Efficient Variational Bayes Learning of Graphical Models with Smooth Structural Changes: Variational Inference

-Again, the mean and variance for each $J_{jk}^{(t)}$ and the pairwise covariance of $J_{jk}^{(t)}$ and $J_{jk}^{(t-1)}$ can be obtained via message passing (a.k.a. belief propagation) with complexity $\sO(N)$.
-We can then update the variational distribution of $\alpha_{jk}$ as:
+where the node potentials $\varphi_\sV^J(J_{jk}^{(t)})$ and edge potentials $\varphi_\sE^J(J_{jk}^{(t)}, J_{jk}^{(t-1)})$ are defined in~(S.16) and~(S.17) in the appendix.
+The above expression corresponds to a Gauss-Markov chain, and therefore, the mean and variance for each $J_{jk}^{(t)}$ and the pairwise covariance of $J_{jk}^{(t)}$ and $J_{jk}^{(t-1)}$ can be obtained via message passing (a.k.a. belief propagation) with complexity $\sO(N)$.
+We can then update the variational distribution of $\alpha_{jk}$ by receiving messages from $J_{jk}^{(1:N)}$ (see blue dotted arrows in Fig.~\ref{sfig:message_passing_J}) as: